 Performance monitoring wells will include a subset of the existing wells at the site to representatively cover the treatment and downgradient area.
 The selected wells will contain wells within the plume treatment area and immediate downgradient areas to determine if an adequate carbon source is present and if the groundwater requires EVO replenishment.
-Sampling will include collection of groundwater for analysis of VOCs to determine contaminant trends, TOC to calculate EVO loading and for monitoring organic carbon consumption from ERD, and Light Gases (methane, ethane, and ethene) to monitor the formation of dissolved gases from the ERD.
+Sampling will include collection of groundwater for analysis of VOCs to determine contaminant trends, total organic carbon (TOC) to calculate EVO loading and for monitoring organic carbon consumption from ERD, and Light Gases (methane, ethane, and ethene [MEE]) to monitor the formation of dissolved gases from the ERD.
 Additionally, during the first performance monitoring event, KEMRON will collect samples for dissolved iron, manganese, and sulfate to evaluate the presence of native electron acceptors.
-Sampling methodology is described in Section 7.

 The performance monitoring will continue at the site as an evaluation mechanism for the ERD injections.
-It is anticipated that quarterly performance monitoring will directly transfer into semi-annual and, later, annual MNA.
+It is anticipated that quarterly performance monitoring will directly transfer into semi-annual MNA.
 The selected remedy for the site includes MNA to monitor the reduction of chlorinated VOC levels from the continued degradation of chlorinated VOCs through ERD as evidenced in the generation of daughter products and formation of dissolved gasses.
+Details of sample collection methodology are described in Section 8 below.

-5.6.1 Monitoring Program
+5.3.1 Quarterly Monitoring